charles-havener/chaos_game/README.md

 Can be uniquely applied to each outer vertex.
 Defaults to 2 if left empty or input is invalid

-The ratio of the distance traveled to create the new point from the randomly chosen vertex.
+How much of the distance to the  new point from the randomly chosen vertex is traveled.
 A value of **3** would result in the point being drawn 1/**3** of the distance to the lastly created point from the chosen vertex.

 <!-- ADD IMAGE TO SHOW-->